 This group aims to make Quakers in Britain an inclusive community.
 We should all be able to serve and join in equally.
 Impairments and disabilities should not stop anyone.

 Exists to present Quakers to Esperantists and Esperanto to Quakers.

 The fellowship aims to provide a forum for discussion on issues such as survival of consciousness and continuing spiritual development beyond physical death, personal spiritual communication, higher worlds, near-death experiences, etc.

 Quaker Peace Studies Trust works towards a truly peaceful world in accordance with our Quaker peace testimony, through support of the study of peace and conflict resolution at the University of Bradford.

 Registered charity number: 529095

-The Quaker Service Memorial Trust maintains the memorial within the National Memorial Arboretum at Alrewas in Staffordshire that commemorates the wartime service of members of the Friends Ambulance Unit and Friends Relief Service.
-They also educate the public about the work of Friends, particularly (but not exclusively) about conflict resolution, reconciliation and peacebuilding in the aftermath of war.
+Maintains the memorial within the National Memorial Arboretum at Alrewas in Staffordshire that commemorates the wartime service of members of the Friends Ambulance Unit and Friends Relief Service.
+Also educates the public about the work of Friends, particularly (but not exclusively) about conflict resolution, reconciliation and peacebuilding in the aftermath of war.

 Email address: email@example.com

 Registered charity number: 1142335